DebjaniSihiLab/starter-hugo-research-group/content/authors/Zhuonan Wang/_index.md

 ---

-Zhuonan Wang is a Post Doc of ecosystem modeling at the Emory Sihi Lab.
+Zhuonan Wang is a Post Doc of ecosystem modeling at the Emory University.
+Terrestrial ecosystem modeling, Coupled modeling of carbon-nutrients (N and P) in Terrestrial ecosystems, Nitrogen and phosphorus dynamics, Nutrients limitation and tropical forest ecology, Terrestrial-Aquatic Interface, GIS application in natural resources.